fieryhenry/battlecats/README.md

 List is not exhaustive, there are probably lots of other issues that I haven't noticed yet.

-Some things look like issues but are actually in the original APK (e.g no screen transitions, blue overlay) but lots aren't.
+Some things look like issues but are actually in the original APK (e.g no screen transitions, blurry icons) but lots aren't.
 You can install the original APK at the same time if you want to compare.

 ## Building the APK